Celebrating 44 years and over 700 main stage concerts!

 We have been singled out by regional papers, and national publications including Time Magazine, Musical America, Philadelphia Inquirer, NYT, and The New Yorker.
 Records and CD’s have been made of Gretna performances, both by individual performers and commercial recording companies; concerts have been recorded and broadcast by WITF and NPR’s Performance Today, CBS’ Sunday Morning.

 We benefit the arts in Mt.
 Gretna by introducing residents and visitors to artists and music from all around the world.
 Gretna residents have made friendships with those they have hosted and, by attending their concerts, learned to like the music they play.
 Mixing artists and Gretna residents has been an important part of our mission.
 Countless Gretna residents have volunteered for us and have, we believe, been rewarded by new friendships, a greater sense of community, and many times, a broadened taste in music.

 Audience average over 200-350 for classical; around 300-400 for jazz.
 Both averages are higher than for the industry at large, except perhaps in a handful of major metro centers.
 Since 1993, over 141,000 have attended our concerts.

 In 1975 the Pennsylvania Chautauqua's Summer Program Director asked new Mt.
 Gretna resident, physician/flutist Carl Ellenberger, to organize two concerts in the Mt.
 Gretna “Hall of Philosophy.”
 Ellenberger invited old friends from Interlochen and Eastman to visit and play chamber music.
 They had so much fun that the next summer he organized 4 concerts in the Playhouse.
 A Hershey Medical colleague, introduced Ellenberger to the Audubon Quartet, then in residence at Marywood College in Scranton and looking for a summer home.
 They came to Gretna in 1977 with friends and joined Ellenberger and his friends.
 Also that year Ellenberger heard The New Black Eagle Jazz Band on NPR and learned that his Yale Medical School friend, Eli Newberger, was their tuba player so he invited them to come from Boston.
-People flooded into the Playhouse to hear the music.
-They came year after year and continue to come.
+People flooded into the Playhouse to hear the music and continued to come year after year.

 Why We Still Do It